istresearch/scrapy-cluster/docs/topics/crawler/controlling.rst

             hits: <QUEUE_HITS>
             scale: 0.5

-The yaml syntax dictates a series of domains, and within each domain there is required at minimum to be both a ``window`` and ``hits`` value.
+The yaml syntax dictates both a blacklist and a series of domains.
+The blacklist is a list of domains that all spiders should ignore.
+Within each domain, there is required at minimum to be both a ``window`` and ``hits`` value.
 These correspond to the ``QUEUE_HITS`` and ``QUEUE_WINDOW`` above.
 There is also an optional value called ``scale``, where you can apply a scale value between 0 and 1 to the domain of choice.
 The combination of the window, hits, and scale values allows you to fine tune your cluster for targeted domains, but to apply the :ref:`general settings <general_domain_settings>` to any other domain.

+.. note:: Your crawler cluster does **not** need to be restarted to read their new cluster configuration!
+The crawlers use the :ref:`Zookeeper Watcher <zookeeper_watcher>` utility class to dynamically receive and update their configuration.

 **file_pusher.py**

+.. warning:: The ``file_pusher.py`` manual script is deprecated in favor of the :ref:`Zookeeper API <zookeeper_api>`, and the documentation here may be removed in the future

 Once you have a desired yaml configuration, the next step is to push it into Zookeeper using the ``file_pusher.py`` script.
 This is a small script that allows you to deploy crawler configuration to the cluster.